-The smaller Ladera campus library is staffed only when Ladera campus students are in session.
-When Ladera classes are not in session, the Ladera library is closed, and students are asked to use the Lambert campus main library.
+The Lambert campus library is open most days, while the Ladera campus library is staffed only when Ladera campus students are in session.
+Physical materials may be transferred between campuses by request.
 Shuttle service is offered between the two campuses at designated times so students can make use of both library facilities.